top of page

 Easy operation

-How Can the NT Cassette Tape Be So Small?:
+How Is the NT Cassette Tape So Compact?

-With the conventional helical scan system of tape tracking, during playback, the rotary heads must precisely trace each recorded track of the tape.
-This tracking method requires highly precise mechanical components, which made it difficult to reduce the size of the system.
-However, with the NT (Non-Tracking) format, the rotary heads are not required to precisely trace the recorded tracks during playback.
-Instead of tracking each track accurately, the rotary heads turn at a higher speed (twice as fast as that for recording) and reads more data.
-The data picked up may be disconnected or fragmented; however, the IC memory rearranges and augments the data and faithfully reproduces the original sound.
-Therefore, with this system, the number of mechanical parts could be reduced.
+In the traditional helical scan system for tape tracking, the rotary heads must accurately trace each recorded track during playback.
+This method requires highly precise mechanical components, making it challenging to reduce the system's size.
+However, the NT (Non-Tracking) format eliminates the need for rotary heads to precisely trace the recorded tracks during playback.
+Instead, the rotary heads operate at a higher speed (twice that of recording) and read more data.
+Although the data collected may be fragmented, the IC memory reorganizes and enhances it to accurately reproduce the original sound.
+Consequently, this system allows for a reduction in the number of mechanical components.

 Sony NT-1 first introduced in 1992